 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-Open Educational Resources are teaching, learning, and research resources that reside in the public domain or have been released under an intellectual property license that permits no-cost access, use, adaptation and redistribution by others with no or limited restrictions.
+Open Educational Resources are teaching, learning, and research resources...that reside in the public domain or have been released under an open license that permits no-cost access, use, adaptation and redistribution by others with no or limited restrictions.

 There have been multiple studies on faculty implementations, misunderstandings, acceptance of, and evaluation of OER.
 The Review Project has curated a number of empirical studies published in scholarly journals on the topic.
 Their general conclusions:

 Across multiple studies in various settings, students consistently reported that they faced financial difficulties and that OER provided a financial benefit to them.A general finding seems to be that roughly half of teachers and students find OER to be comparable to traditional resources, a sizeable minority believe they are superior, and a smaller minority find them inferior.